-a.
+- a.
 Total Fixed Remuneration

-TFR is based on the scale and complexity of the role, market relativities, qualifications and experience.
-Other benefits, including KiwiSaver and a car park, are additional to the fixed salary.
-TFR is reviewed annually.
+TFR is based on the scale and

+complexity of the role, market

+relativities, qualifications and

+experience.
+Other benefits, including

+KiwiSaver and a car park, are additional

+to the fixed salary.
+TFR is reviewed

+annually.

-b.Short Term Incentive
+- b.
+Short Term Incentive Plan

-The STI is currently a cash payment which is dependent on the achievement of a combination of an underlying EBITDA target for the financial year and individual performance measures and is capped at a maximum achievement of 100% of the STI.
-The performance measures are set by reference to the senior manager's responsibility and particular projects relevant to that senior manager and the business or function for which they are responsible.
-The purpose of the STI is to align individual performance with Radius Care's objectives and reward executives for meeting measurable objectives linked to a financial year.
-Those considered for participation in the STI programme must be able to impact the performance of their work area or function and also contribute to Radius Care's overall performance.
+The STIP is currently a cash payment

+which is dependent on the achievement

+of a combination of an underlying

+EBITDA target for the financial year and

+individual performance measures.
+The

+purpose of the STIP is to align individual performance with Radius Care's objectives and reward executives for meeting EBITDA targets for a financial year.
+Those considered for participation in the STIP programme must be able to impact the performance of their work area or function and also contribute to Radius Care's overall performance.

 c.
-Long Term Incentive
+Long Term Incentive Plan

-Radius Care has a LTI performance share rights plan.
-The value and targets for the LTI plan are determined by the Remuneration Committee and are designed to provide an incentive to senior managers, retain key talent within the senior management team and align the interests of the senior management team and shareholders.
-The performance conditions are generally related to the performance of Radius Care over a 'performance period' (usually three years).
+Radius Care has a LTI performance share

+rights plan.
+The value and targets for the

+LTIP are determined by the Board and

+are designed to provide an incentive to

+senior managers, retain key talent within

+the senior management team and align

+the interests of the senior management

+team and shareholders.
+The performance

+conditions are generally related to the

+performance of Radius Care over a

+'performance period'.